symptomnavi.ch

 Or you notice...

-• You have broken off or greatly reduced contact with your friends
+• You have cut off or significantly reduced your relationship with your friends

-• You feel depressed, physically ill or hopeless
+• You feel depressed, like you’re physically ill or like there’s no hope

 • You are impatient and irritable